-The start of 2021 has been challenging and we have had glimpses of Hope through the prospect of a vaccination, yet we have found ourselves in a lockdown, with continued restrictions on our lives.
-How do we continue to hold onto the Hope that Jesus promises and keep going in our faith journey at this time?
-And how do we help our young people to do that?
+With so much bad news in the world around us, we can feel hopeless and life can be challenging for many of us.
+How do we continue to hold onto the hope that Jesus promises and keep going in our faith journey?
+How do we help our young people to do that?
 One way is to constantly remind them of the promises in the Bible and of an ever faithful God.

 This idea encourages young people to look for hope in the everyday.
-During Holy Week challenge your young people to take a photo a day that represents 'Hope'.
+During Holy Week, challenge your young people to take a photo a day that represents 'Hope'.
 You may like to pose the following questions to them as they consider this:

-What is Hope?

-What does Hope mean to you?

-What gives you Hope?
+What is hope?
+What does hope mean to you?
+What gives you hope?
 How does God give you hope?

 As your young people take the photographs, you may like to find a way to share them with each other.
-You could do this through social media using #Hopels (please be aware of permissions and legal ages for various platforms and apps) or in another creative way.
-Some of your young people may wish to create a collage of their images as a reminder of Holy Week 2021.
+You could do this through social media using #HopeIs (please be aware of permissions and legal ages for various platforms and apps) or in another creative way.
+Some of your young people may wish to create a collage of their images as a reminder of the week.